electrickite/crashcart/README.md

 ### Keymap

-CrashCart provides a mapping for US keyboard in several operating systems in the `kwymap` module.
+CrashCart provides a US keyboard mapping for several operating systems in the `keymap` module.
 It will attempt to select the correct keymap based on the operating system.
 If key presses are sending incorrect characters, you may need to create a custom keymap.
 This can either be located at `crashcart/keymap/custom.py` or in a Python module in the load path named